Hear ye! Oyez! Active listening applied to sales: better understand your customer's needs

 It's all about being attentive, but not passive.

-But how?
-Some people call it positive silence: it's all about gestures and behavior, such as smiles, nods and concentrated gazes.
+How do you do this?
+Some people call it positive silence: it's all about gestures and behavior, such as smiles, nods or a concentrated gaze.

 Step 2: Clarification